sonnguyen123526/distrisync/docs/Architecture.md

 ### 6.5 Thread Safety

-`WalManager.channels` is a `ConcurrentHashMap<String, FileChannel>`.
+`WalManager.channels` is a `ConcurrentHashMap<String, FileChannel>` keyed by room-board partition path.
 Channel creation is protected by `computeIfAbsent`.
 Individual `FileChannel.write` calls from the single-threaded NIO event loop are inherently serialised per file, so no additional lock is needed around write operations.

 ---